Minimum Wage Lawyers for Los Angeles, Kern, Orange, Riverside, San Bernardino, and Ventura Counties

 What is the minimum wage in California?

 As noted above, the minimum wage laws are constantly changing.
 The minimum wage rate in California in 2023 was $15.50 per hour for all employers.
 The minimum wage increased to $16 per hour on January 1, 2024.
 The applicable minimum wage changes frequently.
 Depending on the city the employee works in, he or she may be entitled to a higher minimum wage rate.
 For example, in the City of Los Angeles, on July 1, 2023, the minimum wage rate became $16.78 which was obviously higher than the state minimum wage rate.
 The minimum wage rate may also be different for specific industries.
 For example, Assembly Bill 1228 establishes the Fast Food Council, which will work on setting minimum wages, working hours, and other working conditions for fast-food restaurants.
 The minimum wage for fast-food employees will increase to $20 per hour on April 1, 2024, with potential further increases starting in 2025.Similarly Senate Bill 525 sets forth different minimum wage schedules for various healthcare employees depending on the nature of the employer.
 Minimum wage increases will begin on June 1, 2024, affecting a broad range of healthcare facilities.
-Suffice it to say that the law is constantly changing and evolving, so you should contact an employment law attorney in Burbank, Orange, or Riverside to discuss your specific situation.
+Suffice it to say that the law is constantly changing and evolving, so you should contact an employment law attorney in Los Angeles, San Bernardino, Orange, or Riverside to discuss your specific situation.
 We offer complimentary case evaluations.

 Can I be forced to work for less than the minimum wage in California?